lakshgupta/lakshgupta.github.io/_posts/2015-05-21-ArtificialNeuron.markdown

  <canvas id="tanh" width="200" height="200"></canvas></br>
 </center>

-Other than linear classification, we can also perform linear regression using a a single neuron.
+Other than linear classification, we can also perform linear regression using a single neuron.
 I'll try to go into the implementation of both of them in my next post.
 Till then, enjoy!

 <script language="javascript" type="text/javascript" src="{{ site.baseurl }}/js/nn/canvas.js"></script>
 <script language="javascript" type="text/javascript" src="{{ site.baseurl }}/js/nn/neuron.js"></script>